mikisvaz/rbbt/tutorial/commandline/index.md

 A few interesting workflow tasks are:

-* `rbbt workflow task Translation translate`: Translate a list of genes ids to another format
+* `rbbt workflow task Translation translate`: Translate a list of genes ids to another format (see a post about this)
 * `rbbt workflow task Genomics names`: Takes a tsv file and translates all identified entities to a their human-friendly names